The best hotels in Oslo

 Grünerløkka runs along the Akerselva river northeast of Sentrum.
 The streets around Thorvald Meyers gate and Markveien are packed with independent coffee shops, bookstores, and bars that actually close after midnight.
 It's 15 minutes walk or one tram ride to Karl Johans gate.

-The food market at Mathallen is a 5-minute walk from Scandic Vulkan and worth visiting even if you're staying elsewhere.
+The food market at Mathallen is worth visiting even if you're staying elsewhere.
 Saturday mornings it's exceptional.
 Grünerløkka also stays lively on weekdays in a way that most tourist districts don't.

 Best areas Thorvald Meyers gate, Markveien, Vulkan